 - The Michigan Assigned Claims Plan (which is administered by the Michigan Automobile Insurance Placement Facility with whom an application for benefits must be filed) (Source: MCL 500.3114(1) and (4); 500.3115)

-Importantly, the new auto No-Fault law that took effect June 11 also imposes two new restrictions on No-Fault insurance benefits for hit-and-run accident victims that were absent under Michigan’s previous auto law:
+Importantly, the new auto No-Fault law that took effect June 11 also imposes two new restrictions on No-Fault insurance benefits for accident victims involved in hit and run Michigan car accidents that were absent under previous auto law:

 - There is a $250,000 cap on No-Fault PIP medical benefits collected through the Michigan Assigned Claims Plan.
 (MCL 500.3172(7)(a))